austinlparker/helm-sample-app/README.md

 There is also a [codefresh.yml](codefresh.yml) for easy usage with the [Codefresh](codefresh.io) CI/CD platform.

-For the direct deployment without storing the helm chart first see [codefresh-do-not-store.yml](codefresh-do-not-store.yml)

 More details can be found in [Codefresh documentation](https://codefresh.io/docs/docs/yaml-examples/examples/helm)

 ## Using this project with Lightstep